ksdev-pl/simple-api-doc/README.md

 It's a single file API documentation pseudo-generator.
 All you need to do is to enter the API specification as a json inside the file (where the example data is).

-The code is a quick and dirty work in progress, but it's usable.
+The code is a quick and dirty work in progress, the example json is a mess, but it's usable.

 ![Screenshot](simple-api-doc.png?raw=true "Screenshot")